M17-Project/M17_spec/M17-Protocol.md

   * **TODO** Depends on Physical Layer.
 ADF7021 datasheet suggests 0xAAAAAA for 2FSK, but 0x0202 for 4FSK.
 * Sync: 3 bytes
   * **TODO** Something long and arbitrary, like e or Pi.
-* Packet Indicator: 1 byte
+* Packet/Stream Indicator: 1 byte
   * A value to indicate this is a Packet, not a Stream.
 * Destination address: 6 bytes  (See below for address encoding.)
 * Source address: 6 bytes  (See below for address encoding.)